hosuzuki/log/daily/1_jan.md

 Actual
 - work on printf project for 0.5 hours
 - research about NFT for 1 hour
+- Open an account on MetaMask

 1/3<br>
 Plan
 - work on printf project for 5 hours
 - feedback on last week
 - open an accout in the OpenSea

+Actual
+- work on printf project for 3 hours
+- Connect MetaMask account with OpenSea.